How many solar panels are needed to run a 2,500 square foot house?

 Using the calculator takes only a minute, but if you simply want to know how many solar panels it takes to power a 2,500 sqft house based on the average electricity usage across the nation, here it is.
 According to the Energy Information Administration (EIA), the average house in the United States between 2,500 and 2,999 sqft in size uses 12,280 kWh annually, or 1,023 kWh per month.

 If that house has a south facing roof without any shading during the day, it would need anywhere between 17 and 26 premium solar panels to generate that much electricity.
-In this case, “premium” refers to solar panels with an output rating of about 400 watts, which are the highest efficiency panels currently available.
-These include, for example, the SunPower A Series and LG NeON 2 series.
+In this case, “premium” refers to solar panels with an output rating of 400 watts or more, which are the highest output panels currently available.
+These include, for example, the SunPower A Series and REC Alpha Pure.

 Why such a big range?